EtaoinWu/gamesim/README.md

 # No Regret Learning Simulator

-This repo simulates several online learning algorithms on games.
+This repo simulates several online learning algorithms on multilinear games.

+## Learning Algorithms

+This repo implements the following learning algorithms:

+- Multiplicative Weights Update (MWU)
+- Gradient Descent (GD)
+- Optimistic Gradient Descent (OG)
+- Extragradient Method (EG)
+- Optimistic FTRL with arbitrary regularizer functions (OFTRL)
+  - optimized for L2 regularizer

+For two-players, each one of the algorithms above can be used in an alternating fashion.

+We also implement the Blum-Mansour transformation ([paper](https://www.jmlr.org/papers/volume8/blum07a/blum07a.pdf)), which converts a no-regret learning rule into a no-swap-regret learning rule.

 The algorithm in [arXiv:2204.11417](https://arxiv.org/abs/2204.11417) is implemented, and the experiment results in the paper is reproduced.

 ## Some the results:

-Under general-sum games with <=4 players, each with <=3 actions, gameplays are simulated with different learning rules (EG, OG, vanilla GD, and the two algorithms in the paper).

-The utilities are i.i.d. sampled from a uniform distribution.
-OG and EG both uses orthogonal projection to the probability simplex.

-**Negative results on OG and EG:**

-OG and EG both have linear swap regret.
-The paper [arXiv:2204.11417v1] claims " $O(\log T)$ second-order path lengths" with their algorithm.
-OG and EG both have linear path lengths, implying that they don't converge.

-**Positive results on OG and EG**:
+**Positive results on OG, EG and AltGD**:

-I have been messing around with different parameters, and never found a case with a $\Omega(1)$ external regret for either OG or EG, under fixed learning rates. *All cases that I've experimented with **fixed learning rates** have finite external regret*.
+I have been messing around with different parameters, and never found a case with a $\Omega(1)$ external regret for either OG, EG or AltGD (GD but two players alternate), under fixed learning rates. *All cases that I've experimented with **fixed learning rates** have finite external regret*.
 (This does not hold for normal GD.)
-Sometimes the swap regret grows linearly, yet the external regret grows negative-linearly in $T$.

 Under learning rate $\eta ∝ 1/T^k$ or $\eta ∝ {(1-\varepsilon)}^T$, the external regrets are unbounded.